Capital Left

 Frequently Asked Questions

-What is a good Capital Left for a BRRRR deal in 2026?
+What is a good BRRRR result?

-What is the 75% Rule in BRRRR?
+What is an infinite return in BRRRR?

-What refinance LTV should I expect for BRRRR?
+What LTV should I use for refinance?

-Are BRRRR refi proceeds taxable?
+Are refinance proceeds taxable?

 Related Calculators